 Raleigh Studios, a Hollywood studio, will anchor the project.
 It has other locations in Southern California, Louisiana, Georgia, Michigan and Hungary, according to the Raleigh Studio website.
 The Park City project will also have a hotel, an entertainment center and a digital-media center.

 Greg Ericksen, whose family trust owns Quinn's Junction Partnership, said afterward Raleigh Studios has signed a 20-year lease at the location with a renewal option after the first 20 years.
-He said the studio has "significant equity" in the project.
-He said financial backing has been secured, but he declined to provide details.
-Ericksen said no public monies will be sought to build the project.

 "I think we're welcome.
 I feel welcome," he said.

 Ericksen said he wants to break ground on the first studio-related building this year.

 City Hall and Quinn's Junction Partnership engaged in a sped-up round of talks in the winter and spring after the developer and Summit County deadlocked on the proposal.
 The county and the developer reached a settlement that called for Quinn's Junction Partnership to attempt to annex the land into Park City.
 If Park City had not annexed the land, Summit County leaders had agreed to approve a similar project at the location.
 State leaders have signaled their support for the project as a means to boost Utah's film industry.